neoneye/arcathon-docker-image/ARCathon2023/readme.md

 [Docker image: 2023-05-08T00-15.tar](2023-05-08T00-15.tar)

 This got `score 6`.
-Great it says on the same score as previously.
+Great it stays on the same score as previously.

 Thoughts about time-limit:
 - Positive: The shorter time-limit didn't impact the score in a negative way.